kcjengr/probe_basic/README.md

 $ pip install -e .
 ```

-now you can edit the files fron the cloned folder and run editvcp to edit the interface
+now you can edit the files from the cloned directory and run editvcp to edit the interface

 ```bash
 $ editvcp probe_basic